mpsych/boostlet/README.md

 ## Example Usage

-The following example runs a Sobel filter on the
+The following example creates a Boostlet that runs a Sobel filter.

 ```javascript
 script = document.createElement("script");